StacyCash/azure-command-and-query/blog-posts/step-two/setting-up-your-azure-environment.md

 We now have a full environment deployed and can do one final test to make sure that everything is set up as it should be.

 We are going to use the same test as we did running the [Function locally](#test-the-full-application-locally).
-The only thing we need to run locally now is out front end!
+The only thing we need to run locally now is our front end!

 ## Closure and Next Steps

 You can find the end point in the GitHub repo [here](https://github.com/StacyCash/azure-command-and-query)

 Clone the repo, if you haven't already and checkout `step-three-start`

+> Files will need editing to run - ensure that the correct connection strings and storage account names are set.
+Due to the nature of publish profiles and their access tokens these files are not included - you will need to follow the publish steps yourself to deploy this repo.

 Our solution is now deployed, and running in the cloud.
 Using a Web App, Azure Storage Account and Azure Function to run in the wild.